UPDATE (11.18.2020): Post updated to reflect a revision to the enhanced NYC Subway in The Bronx.

 NYTIP simplifies service on Broadway by sending Broadway express service (N and Q trains) via 63rd Street and 2nd Avenue, and sending all Broadway local service (R train) via 60th Street.
 This gives the Second Avenue Subway (SAS) a major service increase.
 Under NYTIP, all W trains become R trains, enabling significant local service increases.
 N express trains no longer stop at 49th Street to avoid switching delays; however, the beefed-up R service results in a net service increase to the station.

 As part of the Queens Boulevard partial de-interlining, the F runs via 53rd Street and the M runs via 63rd Street.
 This change eliminates some conflicts with the E in Queens.
 On 63rd Street, service increases on the M offset the capacity reduction from the M’s shorter (480′) trains.

 10th Avenue – 41st Street station

 NYTIP recommends a capital investment to fix the Nostrand Junction with short track connections.
 These connections, combined with the 3/5 swap, reduce conflicts and enable service increases on the 2, 3, 4, and 5 lines.
-Under NYTIP, all 7th Avenue service (2/3) serves Nostrand Avenue and all Lexington Avenue service (4/5) serves Eastern Parkway and Livonia Avenue east of Franklin Avenue station.
+Under NYTIP, the 7th Avenue services (2 and 3 trains) serve Nostrand Avenue and the Lexington Avenue services (4 and 5 trains) serve Eastern Parkway and Livonia Avenue east of Franklin Avenue station.